feathersjs/docs/guides/migrating.md

 You can run the following to test the latest Dove pre-release in your application:

 ```
+npm install -g npm-check-updates;  ## if not already done
 npx npm-check-updates --upgrade --target newest --filter /@feathersjs/
 npm install
 ```